jgreywolf/runiq/docs/examples/electrical.md

 Create professional IEEE/IEC-standard schematics with SPICE netlist export.

-> Note: The 'electrical' profile keyword has been renamed to 'schematic'.
-> The old 'electrical' keyword will continue to work for backward compatibility.

 ## RC Lowpass Filter

 A classic RC filter circuit with SPICE simulation.